devGvieira/devGvieira/README.md

 ### :man_technologist: About Me :

-- :chart_with_upwards_trend: I'm currently working on Data Science using intelligent algorithms;
+- :chart_with_upwards_trend: I'm currently working with data science using intelligent algorithms;
 - :bookmark: The AI architectures I am currently studying are PINNs and FCNs;
 - :handshake: I’m willing to collaborate on AI and data science projects;
 - :thought_balloon: *Fun fact*: I have never paid to study, all knowledge acquired by me came from either scholarships or free courses.